Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

   **MALFORMED_INCLUDE**
     The #include statement has a malformed path.
-This has happened because the author has included a double slash "//" in the pathname accidentally.
+This has happened because the woke author has included a double slash "//" in the woke pathname accidentally.

   **USE_LOCKDEP**